 Fortunately, double bubble is a relatively rare complication that is correctable in most cases.
 If you have previously had breast augmentation that has resulted in Double Bubble, contact Dr. Roche to set up a consultation to correct your breasts.

 Pectus Carinatum and Pectus Excavatum are deformities of the anterior wall of the chest, in which several ribs and the sternum grow abnormally.
 This deformity occurs in different ways; post surgically, from birth, and in the pubertal male undergoing a growth spurt.
 Pectus deformities can have significant psychological impact.
 Some people, especially those with milder cases, live happily.
 For others, the shape of the chest can damage their self-image and confidence, possibly disrupting social connections and causing them to feel uncomfortable throughout adolescence and adulthood.
 For patients with severe pectus deformity, surgery may be necessary.
 Dr. Roche performs breast augmentation to help disguise mild to moderate cases in women.
 Men may require a fat transfer augmentation for correction.

 Nipple and areola reconstruction can provide a boost in self confidence to patients who have inverted or stretched nipples or who lack one or both nipples due to mastectomy (surgical removal of the breast), injury or a congenital defect.
 It is often the final step in breast reconstruction surgery, where the nipple is created after the breast mound has settled into place so that the new nipple matches the appearance and position of the natural one as closely as possible.

 We promise to bring out your best with cutting edge treatments and technologies.
-Dr. Roche is the only Triple Board Certified cosmetic surgeon in Michigan, providing treatments in our very own Accredited Surgical Center!
+Dr. Roche is a Triple Board Certified cosmetic surgeon in Michigan, providing treatments in our very own Accredited Surgical Center!
 Make your appointment today and see how easy it is to bring out your very best features.